Goutte/godot-addon-animated-shape-2d/README.md

 It is useful to make custom hitboxes, hurtboxes, and hardboxes for each pose of your character, if you animated it using `AnimatedSprite2D`.

-It comes with an Editor GUI to preview your shapes, in the fashion of the `SpriteFrames` bottom panel.
+It comes with an Editor GUI to preview and edit your shapes, in the fashion of the `SpriteFrames` bottom panel.

 ![A screenshot of the GUI showing a custom "Animated Shape" bottom panel in Godot](./addons/goutte.animated_shape_2d/extras/screenshot_01.png)